hepplerj/notebook/source/_project/machinesvalley.md

 experiences in the metropolitan region and illustrates broader patterns of environmental activism throughout the United States.

 In addition to environmental politics and political culture, the project uses *place and landscape* as a central point for analysis.
 Henri Lefebvre has noted that social relations are cultural and spatial constructions.[^2] So too are environmental relations entirely defined by individual relationships to space and culture.
 As Robert Self notes, people and communities do "not compete for resources for abstract goals and purposes.
 They competed to put those resources to use to create particular and concrete places.  . . .
 [People] called for very specific things in relation to very specific places."[^8] The environmental politics of Silicon Valley were tied to spatial politics.

 ### Suburban Environmentalism

 My work engages with the suburban origins of environmentalism identified by previous scholars, among them [rome2001bulldozer](/rome2001bulldozer/), [sellers2012crucible](/sellers2012crucible/), [mozingo2011pastoral](/mozingo2011pastoral/), and [klingle2007emerald](/klingle2007emerald/).
 Much of the criticism leveled against industrial and urban growth by suburbanites was couched in the language of the countryside and idealism of country living.

 Yet the research also intersects with the histories of postwar liberalism and conservatism.
 Rather than bastions of conservative political thought narrated by [mcgirr2006warriors](/mcgirr2006warriors/) and others, I see the suburbs in Silicon Valley as harbingers of a suburban liberalism.
-Suburbanites of the Valley maintained a belief in the role of government, quality-of-life, civil rights, and environmental quality in their communities.
+Suburbanites of the Valley maintained a belief in the role of government, quality-of-life, civil rights, and environmental quality in their communities, thus complicating how not only politics worked in American suburbs but also how the origins of environmentalism finds itself in both liberal and conservative politics.

+### Urban Sustainability

+My work also intersects, to a degree, on the emerging historiography on sustainability.
+The works here are a bit fewer, and I'm leaning mostly on [sanders2010sustainability](/sanders2010sustainability/).
+But I'm also continuing to think through how the environmental movement intersects with the sustainability movement.
+In a place like Silicon Valley, where environmentalists I look into are getting their start on issues as varied as adquate housing and traffic congestion.

 ### History of Capitalism